💡Learn about the 4 most popular paper grades available for packaging

 Cardboard isn’t just “cardboard”.

-For starters, what makes these two boxes different is the type of paperboard that was used to produce them.
+For starters, what exactly makes these two boxes so different from each other?

-Paperboard is a type of material that is popular among product packaging for its versatility, flexibility, and durability.
-What makes the different types of paperboard material unique from one another?
-Well, let’s dig a little deeper!
+Paperboard is popular among product packaging for its versatility, flexibility, and durability.

 Understanding the different types of paper grade helps you develop your packaging more effectively and understand why printing quality differentiates between the substrates.